paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 Keeping pip off the internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our first problem was that pip's index crawling process is very slow so we want
+Our first problem was that pip's index crawling process is very slow, so we
-to avoid it when possible.
-So how can we keep pip_ from always scanning PyPI
+want to avoid it when possible.
+So how can we keep pip_ from always scanning
-and distribution websites, even when all of the dependencies are already
+PyPI and distribution websites when all of the dependencies are already
 available in the local download cache?
 Here's how:

 1. We generate a local source package index based on the pip_ download cache.